 A protected prehistoric cave with an extensive labyrinth of spectacular and easily accessible caverns open daily all year.
-The oldest human fossil ever found in northwestern Europe was found here making Kents Cavern the oldest home in Britain.
+Kents Cavern is a fascinating Stone Age site, home to three different species of humans and the oldest human fossil discovered in north west Europe; making Kents Cavern Britain’s oldest home.

 The cave’s geology is internationally significant and is a gateway to the English Riviera UNESCO Global Geopark.
 The cavern’s archaeology has fascinated many of Britain’s pioneering scientists, Rev Buckland, Charles Darwin, Alfred Wallace and William Pengelly in particular and it has inspired Beatrix Potter and Agatha Christie.